In most households, the bulk of the meal planning becomes the mother’s responsibility. And you know what it sucks!

 Beautiful, we’re on the way to a successful month of meals!

-At this point you will likely have gaps in the calendar, so let’s fill them in.
-It doesn’t matter if you have a few or a lot, once we work at filling them all in you may never have to write one of these again!
+At this point you will probably have gaps in the calendar, so let’s fill them in.
+It doesn’t matter if you have a few or a lot once we work at filling them all in you may never have to write one of these again!

 You’re done!
 Check the list, then display it

 Check over your list and then once you’re satisfied, stick it somewhere you (and everyone in your home) can see it.

 [After Planning] Shopping lists

 Now you can start writing out your shopping lists for each week using your solid meal plan.

 You don’t need to do the entire month of shopping now.
 You can do it week by week.